andreaseriksson/graphql_example/README.md

 ## Step by step tutorial on setting up graphql in Phoenix

-Set Up a new Phoenix app with
+Setup a new Phoenix app with

     mix phx.new graphql_example
     cd graphql_example